-If you are looking for information about suicide, this may be helpful to you.
+If you are looking for information about suicide, this may be helpful.
 The risk factors and warning signs of suicide are listed here.
 How to help someone who may be suicidal and resources for help are also provided.

 What factors increase the risk of suicide?

 Psychiatric diagnosis such as depression, bipolar, anxiety, or schizophrenia

 Past suicide attempts or self-harm

 Access to a gun or lethal means to harm oneself

 Drug or alcohol abuse